codurance/site/_posts/2016-08-22-the-java-synchronisers.md

 ### CountDownLatch

-The [CountDownLatch](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/CountDownLatch.html) class allows one or more threads to wait until a set of operations in other threads completes.
+The [CountDownLatch](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/CountDownLatch.html) class allows one or more threads to wait until a set of operations in other threads complete.
 It is initialised with a count number.

 The `await` method **blocks** until the count reaches zero.
 The `countDown` method **decrements** the count.